You are here

 Activating Utilities: Phone & Internet

 Looking for a French Phone or Internet Plan?
-Our English-speaking advisors are available at +339 77 55 72 27 from Monday to Friday 9:30 am - 7:30 pm to answer your questions and help you set up internet and phone service.
+Our English-speaking advisors are available at +339 77 55 72 27 or via our free callback service, from Monday to Friday 9:30 am - 7:30 pm to answer your questions and help you set up internet and phone service.

 As a tenant you are often responsible for setting up Internet service yourself, and if you're planning on staying in France for three months or more, it is definitely worth setting up a French cell phone plan.
 You will also need a French phone number if you are responsible for setting up electricity and gas for your home.